abpframework/abp/docs/en/Audit-Logging.md

 ## Audit Log Object

-An **audit log object** is created for each **web request** is by default.
+An **audit log object** is created for each **web request** by default.
 An audit log object can be represented by the following relation diagram:

 ![**auditlog-object-diagram**](images/auditlog-object-diagram.png)